observIQ/bindplane-deployment-examples/terraform/gcp/marketplace/README.md

 ### Packer Compute Images

 The Packer compute images are built and published as part of the Bindplane release process.
-These images are used to ensure consistency and reliability across deployments.